Teen Article Submission Terms & Information

 - If applicable, must cite sources used (for instance, if the article quotes a news source or website).

 - A parent or guardian’s contact information must be provided.
-SLFCU will only contact this adult and will never contact the teen directly.
+SLFCU will contact the teen directly only if a parent/guardian gives permission to do so.

 - Permission must be provided for SLFCU to make changes or edits to the article prior to publication.